All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Family members can exert significant influence over the targeted person.

 By responding unfavourably to substance taking behaviour and positively to abstinence relating behaviour, they can sway their family member into receiving treatment.

-Not everyone who has become addicted to a substance will have the option of detox treatment.
+Not everyone who has become addicted to a substance will have the option of drug and alcohol detox treatment.

-There are detox treatment options available for opioid, alcohol and Benzodiazepine addiction but NOT for cocaine and cannabis addiction.
+There are drug and alcohol detox treatment options available for opioid, alcohol and Benzodiazepine addiction but NOT for cocaine and cannabis addiction.

 The reason for this is down to the chemical characteristics of each substance and how these chemicals affect the brain.

-Anyone who has experienced physical dependence on a substance will find that engaging in detox treatment will lessen the unpleasant withdrawal symptoms they had previously experienced.
+Anyone who has experienced physical dependence on a substance will find that engaging in drug and alcohol detox treatment will lessen the unpleasant drug and alcoholwithdrawal symptoms (such as delirium tremens and seizures) they had previously experienced.